-- Whole staff training on vocabulary (including the vocabulary gap for disadvantaged students.) - Form time vocabulary lessons. - Subject specific vocabulary lists and displays.
+- Whole staff training on vocabulary (including the vocabulary gap for disadvantaged students.) - Form time vocabulary lessons. - Subject specific vocabulary lists and displays. - Extra-curricular activities such as the house spelling competition.

 Reading for pleasure

 Our aim is that students use the Library regularly and the book council helps drive forward the development of the library.
 Older students work with targeted younger students to help them read.
 Reading has a high profile through book week and author visits.